zepadovani/upbge_osc_gamemode/README.md

 4. Run the SuperCollider code to send messages and move the cube

-5. Rub the /quit message to end the server, close the port and exit the game
+5. Run the /quit message to end the server, close the port and exit the game